 8.2 At the end of the conference, the Chair shall circulate the decisions taken during the conference.
 These decisions shall be adopted by means of a simple majority of the members present.
 Votes in favour shall be indicated by a show of hands unless a secret ballot is requested by any Member present.
 However, when the Chair, or a majority of Members present, decide that the decision so requires, the decision shall be made by correspondence.
 Such decision will be approved by a simple majority of the Members who have responded by the due date, provided that the number of votes received is at least equal to the quorum indicated in Article 4.5.

-8.3 Only Members are entitled to vote, each having the right to one vote.
+8.3 Only Full Members are entitled to vote, each having the right to one vote.
 The exception to this rule is found at Articles 4.2 and 4.3.

-8.4 All decisions become operative immediately, except in the case where a Member objects and asks that the matter be referred to the IHO.
-However, such a procedure shall not be applicable to the provisions of articles 4.2 and 4.3, concerning the hosting of conferences.
+8.4 All decisions become operative immediately

 8.5 The Chair shall dispatch within one month of the close of the conference a copy of the Summary Report containing the discussions, decisions and recommendations of the conference for verification or comment, to each Member, Associate Member and Observer.
 Comments are to reach the Chair within one month of the receipt of the Summary Report.
 The final version of the Minutes shall be forwarded within four months of the close of the Conference.

-8.6 Any decision, which may be of interest to the Member States of the IHO as a whole, shall be brought to the attention of the IHB / Secretariat of the IHO.
+8.6 Any decision, which may be of interest to the Member States of the IHO as a whole, shall be brought to the attention of the Secretariat of the IHO.
 This fact shall be mentioned as part of the text of the decisions reached.

-Article 9

-EXTRAORDINARY MEETINGS
+Article 9: EXTRAORDINARY MEETINGS

-9.1 The Chair may call a meeting of the Members and Associate Members of the HCA when their representatives are assembled for a session of the IHC/ IHO Assembly, inviting others qualified to attend as Observers.
+9.1 By majority agreement of the Members, the Chair may call a meeting of the HCA when their representatives are assembled for a session of the IHO Assembly or IHO Council inviting others qualified to attend as Observers.
+The Chair may also propose a meeting by VTC when agreed by majority of Members.

-9.2 In the case of urgent matters, which cannot be treated by correspondence and which cannot be postponed until the next conference, the Chair, or a majority decision of the conference may request that an extraordinary meeting be held in a place considered most appropriate.
+9.2 In the case of urgent matters, which cannot be treated by correspondence, VTC or other scheduled event, and which cannot be postponed until the next conference, the Chair, with majority agreement of the Members, may request that an extraordinary meeting be held in a place considered most appropriate.

 9.3 The provisions applicable to the conference shall apply to all extraordinary meetings.

-9.4 When these extraordinary meetings do not include all Members, the decisions reached shall be reported by correspondence.
+9.4 When these extraordinary meetings do not include all Members, the decisions reached shall be circulated to all Members for comment prior to being taken.
+All decisions shall be reported by correspondence.

-Article 10

-STATUTES
+Article 10: STATUTES

-10.1 The IHB / Secretariat of the IHO shall be the custodian of these Statutes.
+10.1 The Secretariat of the IHO shall be the custodian of these Statutes.

 10.2 Members of the HCA may propose amendments to the Statutes.
-The Chair shall submit the proposal(s) by correspondence to all Members for voting.
+The Chair shall submit the proposal(s) to all Members for decision at Conference, or voting via CL.
 A simple majority of Members of HCA is required for approval.
 If an amendment is approved, the Chair will update the Statutes and circulate them to all Members, Associate Members and Observers.

 10.3 Updated versions of the IHO and ATCM resolutions will be added to the Statutes, as appropriate, by the Chair without the approval of the Members of the HCA.
 The changes would not constitute formal amendments to the Statues.